sumitsarkar/terraform-aws-ecs-container-definition/README.md

-# Terraform module for Task Definition Creation
+# Terraform module for Container Definition Creation

-This module supports only one task and `bridge` networking mode only.

 ToDo: Usage and description